Jonathan2332/android-example-mvp/README.md

 ### What is this project?

 This project is an example using MVP pattern architecture on Android.
+In a very simple way, the app shows a list of news and gives the possibility to mark the news as favorite.

 ### What was used: